 The Women in Finance Awards will return on 28 June 2018

-The Women in Finance Awards is the finance industry’s largest diversity initiative, recognising the high-achievers, advocates, and role models for women in the sector.
+The Women in Finance Awards is Europe’s largest diversity initiative, recognising the high-achievers, advocates, and role models for women in the sector.

 Speakers & Judges

 Baroness Neville-Rolfe DBE CMG, Commercial Secretary to the Treasury (Minister of State)

 Baroness Neville-Rolfe DBE CMG was appointed Commercial Secretary to the Treasury on 21 December 2016, and was previously Minister of State at the Department for Business, Energy and Industrial Strategy.
 After graduating from Somerville College Oxford with a degree in Philosophy, Politics and Economics, Lucy joined the civil service fast stream working inter alia in the Agriculture Department and the No 10 Policy Unit.
 She then began working at Tesco Plc in 1997, going on to work as an executive director on the main board from 2006 until 2013.
 Her previous roles in government include Parliamentary Under Secretary of State for Culture, Media and Sport from May 2015 to July 2016, as well as Parliamentary Under-Secretary for Business, Innovation and Skills from July 2014 to July 2016.
 She was awarded a DBE for services to industry and the voluntary sector and her CMG for her work on the FCO Board.